lmorchard/blog.lmorchard.com/posts/2022-05-18-vinge-and-vonda/index.md

 On the day that Vonda Kroeber died, Vinge Banks' cloak of griffincloth faded to velvet black.
 They became just a humaniform void moving through the world, their visor offering a face that was recognizably alive but conveyed no other information.
 Their u-beast was a lithe cat covered in oil-slick black sequins.
 Once lively prancing alongside when they walked, it had taken to draping listlessly across Vinge's shoulders.

-The day after Vonda Kroeber's death, Vinge abandoned all their previous work and threw themself into researching the exact rare brain tumor that had killed Vonda.
+The day after Vonda's death, Vinge abandoned all their previous work and threw themself into researching the exact rare brain tumor that had killed Vonda.
 They had never been a medical student before, but now they were.

 Over the course of months, Vinge all but disappeared into their studies.
 They speed-ran classes and pored over texts, hustling to cram centuries' worth of biology and oncology into their brain.

-Deep down, they knew it was highly improbable that they'd become as deep of an expert necessary to meaningfully contribute to the field in the years of life they had left.
+Deep down, they knew it was highly improbable that they could become as deeply expert as necessary to meaningfully contribute to the field in the years of life they had left.
 But they had to try and they had to hope that they could offer a variant perspective on the vast inventory of unanswered questions about the little knot of errant flesh that had ended Vonda.

 One day, Laika Brin knocked on Vinge's door.
 Vinge had been spending nearly all their time alone in their room at the house.
 Their network activity was open to inspection and status reports were regular, so their bash'mates largely respected their isolation.
 Still, Laika had apparently found a need to intrude.